-- The Batch's mission to Yalbec Prime just before they were called to Anaxes is only mentioned and never presented in this episode.
+- The Bad Batch's mission to Yalbec Prime just before they were called to Anaxes is only mentioned and never presented in this episode.

-- Oh, Crap!: Trench is not happy when told that the clones who infiltrated the cyber centre may have sent a transmission to Skako Minor.
+- Oh, Crap!: Trench is not happy when told that the clones who infiltrated the cyber center may have sent a transmission to Skako Minor.

-- The Oner: The sequence of Hunter, Tech and Wrecker fighting their way into the cyber centre is all done in one shot, from when Wrecker busts the door in to the squad taking out the droids in the control room.
+- The Oner: The sequence of Hunter, Tech, and Wrecker fighting their way into the cyber center is all done in one shot, from when Wrecker busts the door in to the squad taking out the droids in the control room.

-- Overshadowed by Awesome: Rex and Jesse (who are both veteran soldiers) spend most of the episode playing second fiddle to the Bad Batch.
+- Overshadowed by Awesome: Rex and Jesse (who are both veteran soldiers) spend most of this episode playing second fiddle to the Bad Batch.

 - Precious Photo: Rex has an old group picture of himself and Cody with Fives and Echo, who are both dead.
 Or both thought to be dead, at any rate, as Echo is revealed to be alive by the end of the episode.